-Opinion | GOP candidates add a repulsive new twist to Trump’s big lie
+Opinion | GOP candidates add a repulsive new twist to Trump’s ‘big lie’

 What is it about urban centers that might make this lie attractive to GOP candidates?

 In addition to its obvious racial implications, Republicans trafficking in this are following a path blazed by Donald Trump.
 Fake GOP claims of voter fraud to justify voter suppression are an old story, of course.
-But Trump added his own toxic ingredients to the stew: A more explicit focus on cities, to create a pretext for express efforts to overturn election losses.
+But Trump added his own toxic ingredients to the stew: a more explicit focus on cities, to create a pretext for express efforts to overturn election losses.

 So it’s hardly a coincidence that Senate candidates adopting this line are among the most devoted Trump sycophants in the GOP.